Qabbout/HashGenerator/README.md

 # HashGenerator

-An android application written in kotlin that egenrate hash based on algorithm selection and text input.
+An android application written in kotlin that generate hashs based on algorithm selection and text input.

 # Screenshots